 24. Oxalis triangularis

-This houseplant is otherwise known as butterfly plant because the triangular deep purple leaves look like wings in mid-flight.
+This houseplant is otherwise known as butterfly plant or False Shamrock because the triangular deep purple leaves look like wings in mid-flight.
 The foliage is striking which makes up for the long period when the plant’s dainty flowers have not appeared yet.
 When in bloom, the clusters of small purplish-white flowers look striking against the dark-colored foliage.

 Given ample exposure to sunlight, the plant will thrive for years, even decades and is one of the top plants’ beginners can easily grow.
 Butterfly plants require light watering every one to two weeks.
 In summer, the plant may grow dormant indoors and lose its leaves.
 Stop watering until the soil is dry and in a few weeks, new leaves will emerge.